ChilliCream/graphql-platform/website/src/docs/hotchocolate/security/authorization.md

 claims.Add(new Claim(ClaimTypes.Role, "Administrator"));
 ```

-We can then really easily check, whether an authenticated user has these role claims.
+We can then check, whether an authenticated user has these role claims.

 <ExampleTabs>
 <ExampleTabs.Annotation>